 Bethany does not offer scholarships.
 However, financial aid is available and is based on need.
 Funds are limited so it is important to apply early.

 The Iowa Standardized Test is administered each spring.
 Results are mailed to parents during the summer months.
 Bethany chooses to not administer the Ohio Proficiency tests.

-Kindergarten screenings are administered in February to determine school readiness.
-Incoming first through 8th grade student screenings are administered in February.
+Incoming kindergarten through 8th grade tests are administered in February.
 Our entrance requirements state that students should score between the fourth and ninth stanines in order to be successful at Bethany School.

 Our students are eagerly sought by many area high schools.
 Badin, Cincinnati Country Day, Cincinnati Hills Christian Academy, LaSalle, McAuley, Moeller, Mount Notre Dame, Roger Bacon, St. Ursula, St. Xavier, Seven Hills, Summit Country Day, Ursuline and many other schools offer Bethany graduates a terrific and fulfilling high school experience.
 A high school fair is held in the Bethany Activity Center each October for high schools to showcase their many offerings.

 In the sports area, Bethany has teams beginning in third grade for track, volleyball, and basketball.

 Students who are musically inclined may sign up for Bethany Singers, private instrumental music lessons (piano, cello, violin, ukulele, guitar), or our handbell choir.

-We also offer Chess Club, Design Lab, Drama, I.S.S.E. (an International Exchange Program), Math Counts, Mock Trial, Model United Nations, Robotics, Power of the Pen, and WEBBY Dance.
+We also offer Chess Club, Design Lab, I.S.S.E. (an International Exchange Program), Math Counts, Mock Trial, Model United Nations, Robotics, Power of the Pen, and WEBBY Dance.